-You can get help from a third-party to solve disputes between you and you employer.
+You can get help from a third-party to solve disputes between you and your employer.
 The main ways you can do this are through:

 Mediation is when an independent and impartial third party discusses a problem with you and your employer (or between you and another employee) to try and find a solution.
-It’s often used after informal discussions haven’t come up with a solution.
+It’s often used after informal discussions have not come up with a solution.

-Mediation is voluntary and the mediator can’t force you or your employer to accept a solution.
+Mediation is voluntary and the mediator cannot force you or your employer to accept a solution.
 Both you and your employer must agree on the way to solve the dispute.

-Mediation shouldn’t be used to solve problems that have to be formally investigated (eg harassment or discrimination).
+Mediation should not be used to solve problems that have to be formally investigated (for example, harassment or discrimination).

 Read the Acas guide on mediation for more information.

 Conciliation is similar to mediation but is normally used to try to find a solution:

-- you believe you may be entitled to make a claim to an employment tribunal
+- before you make a claim to an employment tribunal (known as early conciliation)

-- you have already made a claim to an employment tribunal
+- after you make a claim to an employment tribunal (known as conciliation)

 Conciliation is voluntary - both you and your employer must agree to it before it happens.